oogunjob/FX-Signal-Copier-Telegram-Bot/README.md

 git commit -am "first deployment" git push heroku master
 ```

+If at any point you decide to make a change to any of the environment variables, all you have to do is navigate to the Heroku web app and edit the value.
+After the change and saving, the application will automatically deploy with the new changes.

 **Congratulations!** 🥳 If you followed these steps correctly, you should now be able to open a conversation with your bot on Telegram and calculate trade risks along with placing trades.
 For help on how to use the bot, send the /help command for bot instructions and example trades.